mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 ### New Features

+### Improvements

+####

-Users who can add new elements to the Marketplace now have the possibility to configure by default the option "Preserve files and directories already existing in the Runtime Mount Path directory" already when creating the resource.
+Users who can add new elements to the Marketplace now have the possibility to configure the option "Preserve files and directories already existing in the Runtime Mount Path directory" already when creating the resource.

 For more information, visit the documentation page to Add a new element to the Marketplace.

-### Improvements
+#### Response policy name in the Manual Routes table

 Inside the Authorization section, now the "Manual Routes" table clearly shows the name of the Response policy.
 Furthermore, if a row filter on request has been set, it is now visible with a specific icon next to the Request policy name.